-Measures to be taken Urgency 1 Timescale 2 12.3 Institute public engagement activities, including alternative livelihoods, population-wide, building on the small-scale pilots already in place 2 A 12.4 Ensure that existing protected areas have funding to allow a minimum acceptable level of functioning and assess the need for further protected areas, including a feasibility study on establishment of a transfrontier reserve on the Ustiurt Plateau encompassing all three Range States 2 A 12.5 Implement bilateral and/or trilateral cooperation agreements between the three countries to ensure coordinated action 1 A 12.6 Carry out public awareness surveys among the local people 2 A 12.7 Carry out work with the law enforcement authorities (border guards, police) working on prohibition and prevention of poaching 1 A 12.8 Engage with infrastructural developers (including oil and gas companies and road/rail developers) to contribute to a programme for saiga and habitat conservation 2 В 13.0 Betpak-dala population 13.1 Ensure that the ongoing current protected area planning process is relevant to the saiga's current and particularly its future needs, including obtaining information about past and current distribution and movement behaviour and factors affecting this 1 A 13.2 Strengthen anti-poaching efforts, targeting areas where saiga are still present at particular times of year.
-Ensure that existing anti-poaching initiatives are funded as necessary and ensure that they operate effectively 1 A 13.3 Institute public engagement activities, including livelihood enhancement, awareness-raising and involvement in saiga conservation, population-wide, building on the activities already under way 2 A 13.4 Ensure that transport and infrastructural development is carried out with due regard to saiga conservation 2 В 14.0 Mongolia population 14.1 Strengthen protection, including adequate funding for anti-poaching patrols, improve protected area management and identify potential grazing-free areas 1 A 14.2 Establish a captive breeding facility to support reintroduction in historical range and to ensure the genetic diversity of the populations preserved 1 A 14.3 Build local engagement in saiga conservation through alternative livelihood enhancement and public awareness activities 1 A 14.4 Gather information on past estimates of saiga populations, analyse methods, and obtain a population estimate for the saiga population, using agreed methods at a suitable time of year, that can form the basis for ongoing monitoring of population status 2 A 14.5 Obtain information about the seasonal distribution, migration and numbers of saiga 1 В 14.6 Initiate research efforts on saiga-livestock interactions, including grazing overlap, competition, and disease transmission 2 В
+Measures to be taken Urgency Timescale 12.3 Institute public engagement activities, including alternative livelihoods, population-wide, building on the small-scale pilots already in place 2 A 12.4 Ensure that existing protected areas have funding to allow a minimum acceptable level of functioning and assess the need for further protected areas, including a feasibility study on establishment of a transfrontier reserve on the Ustiurt Plateau encompassing all three Range States 2 A 12.5 Implement bilateral and/or trilateral cooperation agreements between the three countries to ensure coordinated action 2 В 12.6 Carry out public awareness surveys among the local people 2 A 12.7 Carry out work with the law enforcement authorities (border guards, police) working on prohibition and prevention of poaching 1 A 12.8 Engage with infrastructural developers (including oil and gas companies and road/rail developers) to contribute to a programme for Saiga and habitat conservation 2 В 13.0 Betpak-dala population 13.1 Ensure that the ongoing current protected area planning process is relevant to the Saiga's current and particularly its future needs, including obtaining information about past and current distribution and movement behaviour and factors affecting this 1 A 13.2 Strengthen anti-poaching efforts, targeting areas where Saiga are still present at particular times of year.
+Ensure that existing anti-poaching initiatives are funded as necessary to allow them to operate effectively 1 A 13.3 Institute public engagement activities, including livelihood enhancement, awareness-raising and involvement in Saiga conservation, population-wide, building on the activities already under way 2 A 13.4 Ensure that transport and infrastructural development is carried out with due regard to Saiga conservation 2 В 14.0 Mongolia population 14.1 Strengthen protection, including adequate funding for anti-poaching patrols, improve protected area management and identify potential grazing-free areas.
+1 A 14.2 Establish a captive breeding facility for eventual translocation and to ensure the genetic diversity of the sub-species is preserved 1 A 14.3 Build local engagement in Saiga conservation through alternative livelihood enhancement and public awareness activities 1 A 14.4 Gather information on past estimates of Saiga populations, analyse methods, and obtain a population estimate for the Saiga population, made using agreed methods at a suitable time of year, that can form the basis for ongoing monitoring of population status 2 A 14.5 Obtain information about the seasonal distribution, migration and numbers of Saiga 1 В 14.6 Initiate research efforts on Saiga-livestock interactions, including grazing overlap, competition, and disease transmission 2 В